caseymsmith/jhu-fall21-front-end-web-dev/README.md

-## Welcome to Casey Smith's Deployed Page!
+## Welcome to Casey Smith's Fall 2021 Semester Repo

-This is my github.io page for the Johns Hopkins University Fall 2021 Semester in the course EN.605.787.81.FA21 Front End Web App Development
+This is my github repository for the Johns Hopkins University Fall 2021 Semester in the course EN.605.787.81.FA21 Front End Web App Development